youzarsiph/django-allauth-xui/README.md

 It’s designed to give authentication flows a clean, contemporary look out of the box, while remaining fully customizable for your brand and product.

+## Why XUI?

+XUI stands for a flexible, modern UI layer you can shape to your product.
+The “X” is intentional — a variable you can define.

+- **Modern:** Tailwind CSS and daisyUI deliver contemporary, accessible patterns out of the box.
+- **Professional:** Clean layouts, sensible defaults, and production‑ready flows that fit real teams.
+- **Customizable:** Override templates, extend blocks, and adapt components to your brand.
+- **Theme‑able:** Switch between 35+ built‑in themes or roll your own in minutes.
+- **Variable (“X”):** X is yours to define — from styling and UX to integrations and workflows.

 ---

 ## Key Features